-.02 vs. .083).
-When we add in the same EUYear and Eastern Europe-Euro AreaYear interactive controls as in column (2), we get a point estimate of .055 (roughly 5%), but with a standard error of .069.
+with a standard error of .069.
 In column (6), we limit the sample and control group to Western Europe (and drop the controls).
 This time we get a point estimate of 12%, although not significant.
-In column (7), following the logic learned from plotting our data in Figure 12(b), we limit the sample to the post-1965 period, and find that that the point estimate shrinks to just 3%, again imprecisely estimated.
+In column (7), following the logic learned from plotting our data in Figure 13(b), we limit the sample to the post-1965 period, and find that the point estimate shrinks to just 3%, again imprecisely estimated.

 To conclude, in this section we found that the Euro impact on trade is sensitive to the control group chosen, and can thus be eliminated even without including time trends.
 We conclude from all these exercises that the Euro Effect on trade is not robust, and that earlier large positive impacts conflated the Euro with the long history of European trade integration, the EU, and the collapse of the Soviet Union and the opening of Eastern Europe to trade.
-And since the Euro observations constitute 29% of all the CU switches with time series variation, we believe this section alone casts significant doubt on the overall "currency union effect".
+And since the Euro observations constitute 29% of all the CU switches with time series variation, we believe this section alone casts significant doubt on the overall "currency union effect."

-6.2.3 Did the Euro Increase Trade with non-Euro Members?
+6.2.3 Did the Euro Increase Trade With Non-Euro Members?

 In the main part of the paper, we tested whether trade between Euro countries increased relative to trade between trading pairs where one country was in the Euro and one was not.
 However, the Euro might also have raised trade generally.
-Thus, here we test first whether the Euro increased overall trade, and secondly, whether currency unions in general increase trade-to-GDP ratios.
+Thus, here we test first whether the Euro increased overall trade, and secondly, whether CUs in general increase trade-to-GDP ratios.

 We propose a simple model:

 $$ln(X{it}/GDP{it}) = \alpha Euro{it} + \alpha_i + \gamma_t + \epsilon{ijt}, \qquad (6.3)$$ a regression of annual dummies for all Western European countries that joined the Euro, with controlling for country and year dummies.
 The sample is all countries in the world that have both World Bank GDP data and IMF DOTS trade data.
-The annual dummies with two standard deviation errors are plotted in Figure 14.
-In panel (a), it can be seen that while trade over GDP rose strongly in Euro Area countries until the early 1990s, since 2005 this intensity has fallen.
-This could be for many factors unrelated to the Euro, such as relatively rising trade integration in other parts of the world, or to the growth slowdown which may have lowered trade more than one-for-one.
+The annual dummies with two standard deviation errors are plotted in Figure 15.
+Panel (a) shows that while trade over GDP rose strongly in eurozone countries until the early 1990s, since 2005 this intensity has fallen.
+This could be for many factors unrelated to the Euro, such as relatively rising trade integration in other parts of the world, or to the growth slowdown that may have lowered trade more than one-for-one.